rajeshksv/AlfredExtensions/MessageToFriend/README.md

-Send Message to your friends from Alfred.
+Send Message to your friends from Alfred 2.

 ### Installation
 Grab the extension present in build directory and enjoy.
-Current Version is 0.3.2 (ALPHA)
+Current Version is 0.3.3 (ALPHA)

 ### Usage
 Just type msg and then start typing contact name or email or phone number.
 As you start typing, matching contacts will appear.
 Select one of them and then enter the message you want to send.
 That's it :)

-Optional Tip: Set country code using mcc for successfully sending SMS
+Optional Tip: Set country code using mcc (in case SMS sending is failing)

 ### Features
 * Send Gtalk Message/SMS to your contacts
-* Multiple Google accounts
+* Multiple Google accounts could be present on the system.
 * Search not just contacts, but also buddies whom you already messaged but not present in address book
+* Reply to last received message directly using ..

 ### Note
 First time, building indexes will take time.
 From next time, it will be instant.